BioinformaticsDataPracticum2026/liver-ATAC-OCR/QC_Analysis/README.md

 3. **Periodicity plots** - Should show three clear, distinct humps for good quality data, indicating nucleosome structure.
 4. **TSS-Enrichment Score** - Should be higher (>=10) for good quality data.
 5. **NRF (Non-Redundant Fraction)** - Should be higher (>0.8) for good quality data.
 6. **IDR (Irreproducible Discovery Rate)** - Should contain peaks that are reproducible across replicates for good quality data.
 Reproducible peaks = Strong peaks that are present in both replicates, and not just in one replicate.
-Which are measured by;
+The reproducibility is measured by;
- - **Rescue Ratio** - Should be lower (<2) for good quality data.
+    A. **Rescue Ratio** - Should be lower (<2) for good quality data.
- - **Self-consistency Ratio** - Should be lower (<2) for good quality data.
+    B. **Self-consistency Ratio** - Should be lower (<2) for good quality data.

 ## QC Analysis Results: